Step-by-Step Guide to Becoming a Social Worker (LMSW & LCSW) in New York

 Step 5.
 Get a Job and Gain 2,000 Hours of Experience to Qualify for the LCSW License

-(for clinical social work candidates only!)
+(For clinical social work candidates only!)

 getting supplies from food bank